agpavlik/Advanced-JS-Notes/README.md

 // Example where 'this' becomes useful and the reason that this keyword was created.
 //Two main benefits of why the this keyword was created:
 // 1. gives methods access to their object.
-// 2. execute the same code for multiple objects

 const obj = {
   name: "Veronica",